apache/hawq-docs/admin/ambari-admin.md

    Alerts for **OK**, **WARN**, and **CRITICAL** will be displayed when the number of unresponsive HAWQ segments in the cluster is greater than  the specified threshhold.

-* PXF Alerts
+* PXF Alerts:
   PXF Process alerts are triggered when a PXF process on a node is down or not responding on the network.To change the settings for PXF alerts:

     1. Go to the **Groups** dropdown button at the top right of the Alerts page.
 Select **PXF Default**.
     2. Click on **PXF Process** to set the time interval for checking the status.**

   If PXF Alerts are enabled, the PXF Status page displays the status of the Alert.